GeDiez/react-use-formless/README.md

 # Prerequisites

-This version of formless is based over "16.7.0-alpha.0", you can use and test but dont use in production enviroments since react-hook are a proposal
+This version of formless is based over "16.7.0-alpha.0", you can use it and test it but you must not use it in production environments since react-hook are a proposal

 # API

-useFormless provides some methods in order to add to your Component.
+useFormless provides you some methods so you can add them to your Component.

 >Notice: use react-hooks into functional components.